 - Make your subject line short – but captivating

-The subject line is the most important part of your email, as it is what entices the person to open your email in the first place.
+The subject line is the most important part of your email; it’s what entices the reader to open your email in the first place.

-- Keep it at around 40 characters (four to seven words) Consider including personalization, as emails with personalized subject lines are more likely to be opened, though this may vary by industry
+- Keep it at around 40 characters (four to seven words) Consider including personalization, as emails with personalized subject lines are typically more likely to be opened (though this can vary by industry)

-- It’s a good idea to come up with two or more subject lines, so you can A/B test for which version gets the most opens
+- Pro tip: It’s a good idea to come up with two or more subject lines, so you can A/B test for which version gets the most opens

 - Include a preheader

-The preheader is the line of text visible after the subject line in the inbox.
-It acts as a bridge between the subject line and the email body content.
+A preheader is that line of text visible after the subject line in the inbox.
+It acts as a bridge between the subject of the email and its content.

 - Include key message elements first, ensuring visibility on both desktop and mobile

 - Begin with a hero image at the top of the email that showcases most important aspect of your content

 - Use a mix of colors, font sizes, typography and design elements to present a clear visual hierarchy

 - Include relevant images to make the email visually engaging and to improve readability

 - Ensure it looks great on both desktop and mobile